NM-90/Election_Analysis/README.md

 **Election Audit Summary**

   In summary, the winning candidate is Diana DeGette with 73.8% of the votes.

   Denver county cast the majority of votes, 82.8% of the 369,711 total votes.

+  This script can be applied for any election by replacing the csv file name and exchanging the titles for other relative headers.

+  Additional analysis can be made on each candidate did by county.